 (iv) any amendment made at any time to any other legislation as a consequence of a PPS Law.

 (n) “Purchase Price” means the price for the goods set out in the relevant Quotation or Contract or as otherwise agreed in writing between the Seller and the Buyer.

-The Buyer shall inspect all goods upon delivery and shall within seven (7) days of delivery give notice to the Seller of any matter or thing by which the Buyer alleges that the goods are not in accordance with the Buyer’s purchase order or these terms and conditions.
-Failing such notice, subject to any non-excludable condition implied by law, such as those in the Australian Consumer Law, the goods shall be deemed to have been delivered to and accepted by the Buyer.
+(d) The Buyer shall inspect all goods upon delivery and shall within seven (7) days of delivery give notice to the Seller of any matter or thing by which the Buyer alleges that the goods are not in accordance with the Buyer’s purchase order or these terms and conditions.
+Failing such notice, subject to any non-excludable rights, guarantees or conditions implied by law, such as those in the Australian Consumer Law the goods shall be deemed to have been delivered to and accepted by the Buyer.
 Acceptance of the goods does not prevent the Buyer from making a claim under the statutory consumer guarantees under the Australian Consumer Law.

-(a) Return of goods (other than in situations where the Seller is required to accept a return of goods under the Australian Consumer Law) must be approved by the Seller named in the relevant Sales Invoice or Instrument of Agreement.
-These authorised returns must be freight prepaid and will only be accepted if (unless otherwise agreed with the Seller) they are:
+(a) Return of goods (other than in situations where the Seller is required to accept a return of goods under the Australian Consumer Law) must be approved by the Seller.
+Any authorised return must be freight prepaid and will only be accepted if (unless otherwise agreed with the Seller) they are: